SFTtech/openage/doc/nyan/api_reference/reference_ability.md

 Allows a game entity to remove specified game entities from one of its containers.

 **container**
-The container the target game entity will be removed from.
+Container the target game entity will be removed from.
 A `Storage` ability with this container must be enabled.

 **storage_elements**
-The set of game entities that can be removed from the container.
+Game entities that can be removed from the container.

 ## ability.type.Research